Sneakyhydra/Sentinel/README.md

 ## Commands and Shortcuts ##
 ### Commands that just open something- ###
 1. open youtube
-2. open chrome
+2. open chrome(May need to edit path in Jarvis.pyw)
-3. open code
+3. open code(You need to edit path in Jarvis.pyw)
 4. open stackoverflow
-5. open anaconda
+5. open anaconda(You need to edit path in Jarvis.pyw)
 6. open udemy
 7. open gmail